apache/carbondata/docs/introduction.md

 - ##### Compaction

-  CarbonData manages incremental loads as segments.Compaction help to compact the growing number of segments and also to improve query filter pruning.
+  CarbonData manages incremental loads as segments.
+Compaction helps to compact the growing number of segments and also to improve query filter pruning.

 - ##### External Tables